 Well I think it is by having a budget.
 The most basic and fundamental part of keeping your finances in order is having a budget that you stick to.
 I mentioned how you can live in freedom with your finances – so for today’s lesson, I want you to read 5 Ways Having a Budget Gives Me FREEDOM!

 Did you read all 5?
 Do agree with these or not?
 Skeptic about any?
 (I know many may be skeptic about #5!)
 Come over to my Budget Challenge Facebook Group, join and leave a comment!

 I’m hoping you saw phrases like “guilt free,” “retail therapy is OK” and “no fighting” and felt a little bit more hopeful about your financial situation.
 Budgets aren’t meant to be restricting.
 They are meant to give you a safe boundary in which to live within your means.

 If you haven’t read The Recovering Spender yet, I high recommend it.
 It is about a true story about a well-known frugal lifestyle blogger who truly had a spending addiction and had to crawl out of $40,000 in consumer debt.
-She tells her story with real honesty and shares how sticking to her budget is what saved her marriage.
+She tells her story with real honesty and shares how sticking to her budget is what helped her recover from her spending addiction.

 If you aren’t sure how to even set up a budget, that’s ok.